Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 - AWS Config rules is enabled in the account and region of DynamoDB.
 - Encryption at rest using KMS

-**Security best Practises - Application**
+## Security best Practises - Application
 AWS recommends using Client side encryption when storing sensitive information.
 But dynamoDB should not be used to store sensitive information, RDS databases should be used instead to store sensitive information for long periods.
 - DynamoDB to use appropriate Authentication - Use IAM Roles/ AWS Cognito Identity Pool (Avoid IAM Users/Groups).
 - DynamoDB User Lifecycle Management - Create, Modify, Delete Users.
 - AWS IAM roles instead of individual users to access and manage DynamoDB.
-- DAX Service9IAM) Role to have Read Only Access to DynamoDB.
+- DAX Service(IAM Role)to have Read Only Access to DynamoDB.
 - Not have DynamoDB be accessed from the internet(use VPC endpoints instead).
-- Site-to-Site VPN or Direct Connect for Onpremise and DynamoDB Access.
+- Site-to-Site VPN or Direct Connect for On-premise and DynamoDB Access.
 - Client side encryption is recommended by Amazon for DynamoDB.

-# Errors I have encountered so far and how i resolved them #
+## Errors I have encountered so far and how i resolved them #
-## 1. While running ./bin/cognito/list-users ##
+#### 1. While running ./bin/cognito/list-users ##
 ```Traceback (most recent call last):
   File "/workspace/aws-bootcamp-cruddur-2023/backend-flask/./bin/cognito/list-users", line 26, in <module>
     dict_users[handle['Value']] = sub['Value']